 Distributed teams (also called remote teams) are employees who are hired via outsourcing or nearshoring models.
 The decision of which model to choose depends on your preferences, needs, as well as technical background.
 While outsourcing, the provider takes full control of remote software development, meaning that a client doesn’t have a direct impact on the development process once requirements are agreed upon.
 Outsourced agile distributed teams challenges your involvement in the process, however, they deliver a proven quality.
-On the other hand, if you have rich experience in technical matters and they are sufficient to start running distributed agile teams provided by nearshoring vendors you are granted full control under our remote teams.
+On the other hand, if you have rich experience in technical matters and they are sufficient to start running distributed agile teams provided by nearshoring vendors you are granted full control over remote teams.

 Organizations that hire remote teams to operate on their projects claim that those possess an immense amount of tech skills, dedication, and willingness to deliver quality services.
 Whether outsourcing or nearshoring, the specialists fulfill all stages of a project: from coding to software testing.
 Distributed agile teams possess excellent communication skills as well as a high level of responsibility.
 Even though the practice to manage global teams might seem challenging and risky, there are numerous working tools to handle the collaboration of remote insourcing.